christian-schlichtherle/fun-io/README.md

 #### Diffing Two JAR Files And Generating A Delta JAR File

 The following code diffs two JAR files and generates a delta JAR file.
-It uses the `CommonsCompress` facade for accessing the JAR file format using Apache Commons Compress.
-It also uses the `Delta` facade for diffing two archive files:
+In addition to the `CommonsCompress` facade, it uses the `Delta` facade for diffing two archive files:

 ```jshelllanguage
 import java.io.File;